marcopelosi/starter-academic/content/authors/admin/index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am an Economist at the Bank of Italy and a PhD Candidate in Finance at the London School of Economics
+bio: I am an Economist at the Bank of Italy and a PhD Candidate in Finance at the London School of Economics and Political Science (LSE).

 interests:
 - Household Finance